avila-gabriel/bleavy/systems/README.md

-All systems facade must be declared in systems/systems.gleam with input and output as primitives flattened in tuples
+All systems facade must be declared in src/systems.gleam with all inputs and outputs using only primitive values, flattened into tuples